iainctduncan/scheme-for-max/README.md

 ## Installation
-Binary packages are available for OSX and Windows (windows is brand new and may have issues) Download the Scheme-For-Max zip file from the Releases tab on Github, and unzip it in your Max Packages directory.
+Binary packages are available for OSX and Windows (windows is brand new and may have issues) Download the Scheme-For-Max tar file from the Releases tab on Github, and untar it in your Max Packages directory.

 Currently tested on Max 8, with OSX High Sierra and Windows 10.
 Please report problems installing to the google group, as well as any fixes